SFauth/AAC-using-large-language-models/README.md

 **Inspecting the results**

 There are three files to analyze the results of a run with a dataset, which are stored in the folder specifying the language model.
 A run is uniquely identified by its time suffix.
+Like this, the three files can be matched for every run.
+The figure in front of the timestamp is the average of all NLG metrics, indicating the quality of the run.

 1. evaluation: A table containing the NLG metrics of the run: https://github.com/SFauth/AACLM/blob/1a9aa00c3af548f997a0aa6474ed31f0ed3ad303/audio_captioning/inference_result/facebook/opt-1.3b/AudioCaps/excludes_prompt_magic/evaluation/test_performance/0.193_2023-05-31%2009%3A01%3A59_MAGIC_WavCaps_AudioSet_KW.csv